Render Config#

 The RenderConfig class takes the following arguments:

 • emit_datasets: whether or not to emit Airflow datasets to be used for data-aware scheduling.
 Defaults to True.
 Depends on additional dependencies.
+If a model in the project has a name containing multibyte characters, the dataset name will be URL-encoded.

 • test_behavior: how to run tests.
 Defaults to running a model’s tests immediately after the model is run.
 For more information, see the Testing Behavior section.